BigSoftVideo/CAVA360VR2.0/docs/README.md

 For example, Zoom has a built-in host/guest model that means the host(s) have more privileges than guests.
 Guests cannot do very much in a room, unless given permission by the host(s).
 However, the CAVA model can be abused if everyone tries to take control of a tool at the same time!
-Thus, cooperation can often be better managed via the share audio chat channel.
+Thus, collaboration can often be better managed via the share audio chat channel.
 <!---Note that the mirror cam supports a host, but anyone can take over the host role at will.-->